umbraco/UmbracoDocs/10/umbraco-forms/editor/creating-a-form/form-settings.md

 In order to help protect site visitor privacy, rules can be configured in this section for automatic deletion of submissions.
 You can set how long to retain records for each state (submitted or approved).

-Note that a background service that carries out the actual removal of records needs to be [enabled in configuration](../../developer/configuration/README.md#scheduledrecorddeletion).
+A background service that carries out the actual removal of records needs to be [enabled in configuration](../../developer/configuration/README.md#scheduledrecorddeletion).
 If that is not running, a notification will be displayed.

 ![Form settings validation](../../../../11/umbraco-forms/editor/creating-a-form/images/FormSettingsDataRetentionNotification.png)